bx3dimportsfont/fontsfordiscordclients/README.md

 now go to discord with the client you have. and go to edit quickcss

 5. step
-paste this in the quickcss window

-@font-face {
-    font-family: 'MyCustomDaFont';
-    src: url('import link from githack here') format('woff2');
-}

-*, ::placeholder, body, button, input, select, textarea {
-    font-family: 'MyCustomDaFont', sans-serif !important;
-}
+now go to the folder "paste this into discord" when you copied the code come back here

-6. step
+7. step
 now that you have done that, remove the "import link from githack here" DO NOT REMOVE THE '' IT WILL RUIN IT

-7. step
+8. step
 now you can close out of the vencord quickcss editor. have fun with your font!